Schascha/brunch-example/README.md

 # brunch-example

-Just a Brunch example with Babel, ES6, Sass, PostCSS (Autoprefixer) and PHP.
+Just a Brunch example with Babel, ES6, jQuery, Sass, PostCSS (Autoprefixer) and PHP.

 ## Install